-Early use of the Colonial Revival style dates from 1890 and the style remained popular in Los Angeles through the 1950s (consequently, the style may also be considered part of 19th Century Styles Period or the Arts & Crafts Period).
-Americal Colonial architecture as a "revival" style resulted from a rejection of the ornate European inspired styles such as Queen Anne, and a desire to return to a more "traditional" American building type.
+Early use of the Colonial Revival style dates from 1890 and the style remained popular through the 1950s (consequently, the style may also be considered part of 19th Century Styles Period or the Arts & Crafts Period).
+Popularity of the style resulted from a rejection of the ornate European inspired styles such as Queen Anne, and a desire to return to a more "traditional" American building type.
 This popularity was reinforced by the City Beautiful movement which gave attention to Neo-classical building forms.
 The style took on added popularity with the restoration of Colonial Williamsburg in the 1920s.
 This style draws from the simple building forms typical of early American colonial structures, and elements of classical or Georgian architecture.
 It is closely related to the Neoclassical Revival and Georgian Revival styles.